 Rules of the NYC Crosswalk

-Under New York Vehicle & Traffic Law section 1150, pedestrians must obey traffic control signals when they are crossing a street.
+Under New York State Vehicle and Traffic laws (Sec.
+1150), pedestrians must obey traffic control signals when they are crossing a street.
 If a crosswalk does not have a traffic control signal, drivers must yield the right-of-way to pedestrians in the crosswalk (Sec.
 1151).
 If there is no crosswalk, then the New York Department of Transportation dictates that pedestrians must yield the right of way to motorists.

 Crosswalks Are Risky